Selenium Python – Check if radio button exists

 In the above XPath expression

-filters only those elements that are radio buttons.@name='radio-group-name'
+• @type='radio' filters only those elements that are radio buttons.

-filters only those radio buttons whose name attribute has a value equal to'radio-group-name'
+• @name='radio-group-name' filters only those radio buttons whose name attribute has a value equal to 'radio-group-name'.

 Examples

-Consider the following HTML file index.html that has a radio group for selecting your favourite subject with name="fav_subject"
+The webpage has a radio group for selecting your favorite subject with name="fav_subject".

 index.html